Ledragon/pi-vision-histogram/README.md

 </pre>

 ### Module
-The module file [`module.ts`](src/module.ts) is the single entry point of the library to bring all parts of the Plug-in library into one single unit ready for use in PI Vision.
+The module file [`module.ts`](src/module.ts) is the single entry point of the library to bring all parts of the Extension library into one single unit ready for use in PI Vision.
 You can build one or more custom symbols and put them all in one module.

 ### Components
 Components are UI building blocks for your custom symbol.
 It is a self contained unit that includes the view and logic for a symbol.
 In this seed project, we created a component called `ExampleComponent` which includes the code `example.component.ts`, Angular HTML template `example.component.html`, and css styles `example.component.css`.
 The unit test file `example.component.spec.ts` is not part of the `ExampleComponent` but for consistency purpose we put unit test file next to the code.

 ### Dependencies
-The dependencies and devDependencies section in [package.json](./package.json) show a list of dependencies required to develop and run the plug-in library.
+The dependencies and devDependencies section in [package.json](./package.json) show a list of dependencies required to develop and run the extension library.
 All dependency versions **MUST** be in sync with the dependency versions in PI Vision.
 After `npm install`, you will see packages with versions specified in `package.json` installed under `node_modules`.

 #### Using External Libraries
 You can use external libraries in addition to the ones listed in [package.json](./package.json).
 For example, you might want to feed PI data into some charting library and build your own chart symbol.
 The first step is to install the library through npm command: